eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 Hello World!
 IDL
 ''''''''''''''''

-The HelloWorld data type is described in a language independent way and stored in the HelloWorldData.idl file:
+The HelloWorld data type is described in a language-independent way and stored in the HelloWorldData.idl file:

 .. code-block:: omg-idl